 - 1. Check with your medical provider and/or county for when the vaccine is available for your age or occupation group.
-See links below for notifications and updates in availability. - 2.
+See links below. - 2.
 When vaccine is available for your group: - a.
 Check if you can get a vaccine through your medical provider first. - b.
-If you cannot get a vaccine through your health plan or clinic, check if you can get a vaccine through a public (county) vaccination site.
+If you cannot get a vaccine through your medical provider, check if you can get a vaccine through a public (county) vaccination site.